Grassroots Economic Commons Agreement Template (GECAT) v1.22 (en)¶

 - Members may participate in more than one Member Class.
 E.g. A Core Service Provider can also be a General Member and develop a Voucher redeemable for their services

-- Any person or organizations holding an Ledger account or whom utilizes Instruments is considered a General Member
+- Any person or organizations holding a Ledger-account or whom utilizes Instruments is considered a General Member

 - Mutual agreements between Members define standards, rights and obligations

-- Non-Performance: should a Member be unable or unwilling to uphold their obligations or honor stated commitments they will be designated as non-performing subject to the following:
+- Non-Performance: should a Member be unable or unwilling to uphold their obligations or honor stated commitments they should immediately Issue a Certificate to attest to the situation and report to any Instrument Publishers and Members holding their Instruments.
+Such a Member will be designated as Non-Performing subject to the following: